jxom/cevoaustralia.github.io/content/post/2017-10-12-the-three-key-roles-in-a-team.markdown

 ---
 title:  The three key roles in a successful delivery team - 3W1H
 description: There are three key roles in a successful delivery team.
-Ensuring you have a team that is structured with the three roles in mind can set you up from success.
+Ensuring you have a team that is structured with the three roles in mind can set you up for success.
 date:   2017-10-12
 categories:
     - culture